isabella232/journey-orchestration-learn.en-1/help/configuring-journey-orchestration/configure-streaming-events.md

 ---
 title: Configure streaming events for Adobe Journey Orchestration
 description: "Learn how to configure XDM schemas and datasets for Journey Orchestration events, define an event in Journey Orchestration ,and configure source systems to stream events"
-feature: "Data Sources, Events, Schemas"
+feature: Data Sources, Events, Schemas
 topics: Events
 kt: 3731
 thumbnail: 29338.jpg